 - Sweetened condensed milk: I add this to sweeten the cheesecake filling without compromising the consistency.
 Condensed milk is perfect to help it hold its shape after it has set.

-- Cool Whip: For a creamy texture, I fold in some Cool Whip.
+- Cool Whip: For added creamy texture, I add some Cool Whip to decorate the top and sometimes fun sprinkles, too.
 It keeps it perfectly luscious!

 See the recipe card below for exact ingredient amounts, nutritional information, and detailed instructions.